swesterfeld/spectmorph-trumpet/README.md

 Trumpet Instrument for SpectMorph
 =================================

-Requirements: you need a recent version of SpectMorph, *newer than 2018-04-05* to follow these instructions, at the time of writing this, this means that you need to build SpectMorph from git.
+Requirements: you need a recent version of SpectMorph, *newer than 2018-04-06* to follow these instructions, at the time of writing this, this means that you need to build SpectMorph from git.

 This is an example instrument for SpectMorph, to allow you to build your own instruments.
-Before using this, you shoud edit the number of jobs that can be executed at the same time on your system in

-    sminstbuilder.cfg

-Finally you should be able to build the trumpet.smset file using
+The samples used to build this are located in samples/trumpet.
+To build the trumpet instrument from these samples, run

     sminstbuilder trumpet